Welcome Committee Members,

-You must complete a risk assessment form for every event your sport puts on (external to SU planned events) and send it to email@example.com at least two weeks before your event.
+You must complete a risk assessment form for every event your society puts on and send it to email@example.com at least two weeks before your event.
 If, for whatever reason, you are unable to complete a risk assessment, you must email firstname.lastname@example.org.

-An AGM (annual general meeting) is a yearly meeting, usually held after the end of year election, to discuss changes and so information can be distributed to committee members of clubs and societies and the general student body.
-All members are expected to attend and it is mandatory for sports to host one.
-The document attached is used to help guide your sport’s AGM.
+An AGM (annual general meeting) is a yearly meeting to discuss changes and so information can be distributed to committee members of clubs and societies and the general student body.
+All members are expected to attend and it is mandatory for societies to host one.
+The document attached is used to help guide your society’s AGM.

 You must fill out an event form if you’re inviting non UOS student/staff to your event or if your event has over 15 people attending.
 This must be sent to email@example.com at least two weeks before the event.